 Ms Caroline sets up fantastic stations in the afternoons so that all the children can start first thing in the morning.
 They really enjoy it and role-playing is their favourite activity.
 They have been really busy.

 Infant runners will reach Fota Island next Tuesday 20th.
 We can’t wait to see all the animals in the yard at 1.15pm!
 Middle Classes will reach Croke Park and on Wednesday 21st the Seniors will arrive in Paris to have a typically french lunch.
 The kids are really excited.
-Take a look at Fifth/Fourth Class art and craft work, as they look forward to the big day!
+Take a look at Fifth/Fourth/Third Class art and craft work, as they look forward to the big day!
 Also our Senior.

 Garda Gerald Breen commanded great attention from our Junior Infants as he descibed what being a Garda is like from day to day.
 The children asked him lots of questions about catching robbers and being brave.
 James O’ Donoghue spoke to Fourth, Fifth and Sixth classes about the strong link between team sports and wellbeing.
 He especially commended all the girls in Caherleaheen and urged even more to participate in.

 What a lovely day we had!
 Fr Seán Jones led our ceremony and the children read their appreciations of all that grandparents do for families.
 Fr Dan blessed the packed hall with a Brigid Cross and Fr Seán blessed our throats with candles in honour of St Blaise.
 The afternoon was filled with chat, tea and delicious baking by Rang a Cúig.
 Thank you all for coming.